Green Bay Packers vs. Los Angeles Rams NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Rams stats and trends

-- Los Angeles has played 10 games, with four wins against the spread.

-- Los Angeles has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Los Angeles' games this season have eclipsed the over/under five times in 10 opportunities (50%).

-- This season the Rams have 11 turnovers, five fewer than the Packers have takeaways (16).
+- The Rams have turned the ball over 11 times, five fewer times than the Packers have forced turnovers (16).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 4-1 overall, in away games.
+- In away games, Los Angeles has two wins against the spread and is 4-1 overall.

-- On the road, the Rams have two wins ATS (2-3) as 1-point underdogs or more.
+- The Rams have two wins ATS (2-3) away from home as 1-point underdogs or more.

-- This season, in five road games, Los Angeles has hit the over twice.
+- Los Angeles has hit the over twice in five road games this season.

 Powered by Data Skrive.